FayezAhmed/maze-game/README.md

 make test
 ```

 Junit testing was performed, and both unit and integration tests were written to ensure the game's functionality.
-Testing coverage is reported using the jacoco plugin.
+Testing coverage is reported using the JaCoCo plugin.

 ## Artifacts